anikethsahu/anikethsahu/README.md

 - 👋 Hi, I’m @anikethsahu
-- 👀 I’m interested in c/c++/python/html/css/javscript/bootstrap/sql...
+- 👀 I’m a beginner in Computer Science and interested in c/c++/python/html/css/javscript/bootstrap/sql...
 - 🌱 I’m currently learning Data Structures And Algorithms
 - 💞️ I’m looking to collaborate on front-end development
 - 📫 Contact me at @sahuaniketh90@gmail.com